 2. Custom Cabinetry

 Building a custom cabinet around your water heater is a practical way to hide it while adding storage space.
 I’ve done this in my own home, using leftover wood to create a charming cabinet that blends seamlessly with my decor.
 You can even add a shelf on top for extra utility.
+Check out these creative water heater cover ideas for more inspiration.

 3. Artful Divider

 A freestanding art divider is a beautiful way to separate your utility area from the rest of your space.
 I love using panels with stunning artwork or photographs, which not only hide but also enhance the room’s aesthetic.
 Choose a piece that speaks to your personal style.
+You can find more inspiration in our guide to DIY living room wall art ideas.

 4. Mirrored Magic